-Has your 8-13-year-old ever wondered what it would be like to be an animal trainer?
-Now is the time to find out!
-During this Junior Dog Trainer program, participants will experience what it’s like to be a dog trainer at Animal Humane Society.
-Participants will learn:
+During the Junior Dog Trainer program, participants will experience what it’s like to be a dog trainer at Animal Humane Society, taught by an AHS professional trainer.
+Students will learn:

 - Positive reinforcement training and why it's so important.

 - The steps needed to teach a dog or cat a new skill.

-- Learn about how AHS works with shelter animals to improve their behavior.
+- How AHS works with shelter animals to improve their behavior.

 - What you can do now to prepare yourself to be an animal trainer one day!